-In recent years, the concept of climate refugees has gained new importance as global climate emergency has threatened the livelihoods of millions of people, causing many to leave home.
+In recent years, the concept of climate refugees has gained new importance as the global climate emergency has threatened the livelihoods of millions of people, causing many to leave home.
 Climate refugees present one of the biggest humanitarian challenges of today (UNHCR, 2015).
-Children who are forced to leave their homes with their parents or by themselves due to the effects of climate change are left in vulnerable situations and must receive the necessary protection from states.
+Children who are forced to leave their homes with their parents or by themselves due to the effects of climate change are left in vulnerable situations and must receive the necessary protection from the states.
 Unfortunately, as there is no internationally agreed-upon definition of what constitutes “climate refugees”, the much-needed protection for children in vulnerable situations is severely lacking.

 Unclear Definition of Climate Refugees

 The term “climate refugee” is often used in the media, however, this phrase can cause confusion as it does not exist in environmental rights (UNHCR, 2015).
 A “refugee” is defined as a person who has crossed an international border “owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion” (UNHCR, 2011).